|Ticket Type||Ticket Tariff|

 Map & Directions

 Buckfastleigh station, where there is ample car parking is on the A38, midway between Exeter and Plymouth.
+It is easy to find; simply follow the brown tourist signs.

 Public Transport Directions